 The cometary debris left behind by Comet Halley – bits of ice, dust and rubble – create the Orionid meteor shower.

 The best time to watch this shower will be between the hours of midnight and dawn – regardless of time zone.
 Oftentimes, 10 to 15 meteors per hour can be seen on a dark, moonless night.
-But this year, there are no moonless nights to greet the 2013 Orionid meteor shower.
-If you’re lucky, you still might see a meteor or two in moonlight.
+This year, the lunar crescent caps a night of meteor watching by rising in the east as darkness gives way to dawn.
+Good chance that you’ll see earthshine on the night side of the moon.

 If the meteors originate from Comet Halley, why are they called the Orionids?
 The answer is that meteors in annual showers are named for the point in our sky from which they appear to radiate.
 The radiant point for the Orionids is in the direction of the constellation Orion the Hunter.
 Hence the name Orionids.

 Even one meteor can be a thrill.
 Bring along a blanket or lawn chair – after midnight or before dawn – and lie back comfortably while gazing upward.
-Some Orionid meteors may still be bright enough to light up this moonlit night!
+Although a somewhat modest shower, these swift-moving meteors are sometimes bright, occasionally leaving a persistent train – a glowing streak that lingers momentarily after the meteor has gone!